November 22, 2018

 - The balance up to 40 hours will consist of qualifying CPD

-Key details for the Code of Ethics instrument include:
+The Code of Ethics instrument will:

 The consultation period in which FASEA will receive feedback on the CPD instrument closes on 7 December 2018 and the period for feedback on the Code of Ethics instrument closes on 19 December 2018.